osman-haider/TrainMyAI/README.md

     StyleImages/
       img1.jpg
     ```
+### For ANN Models:
+Provide your dataset as a zip file with the following structure:
+- Dataset Prediction:
+  - Zip the folders directly without nesting them under a parent folder.
+For example:
+    ```
+    dataset_name.csv
+    ```

 ## Project Status
 TrainMyAI is a work in progress.
 Development is ongoing, and new features and updates will be documented in the README file.
 Your feedback and contributions are welcome!